tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Add note on the Recommended column with text in {{rec-note}}.

-# TLS ClientCertificateType Identifiers registry
+# TLS ClientCertificateType Identifiers Registry

 Though TLS 1.0 and TLS 1.1 were deprecated {{!RFC8996}}, TLS 1.2 will
 be in use for some time.
 In order to refect the changes in the Recommended